natalieagus/50033-2022/_unity/4_unity_for_children_3.md

 int currentPlayerHealth;

 // for Reset values
-Vector3 gombaSpawnPointStart = new Vector3(2.5f, -0.45f, 0); // hardcoded location
+Vector3 goombaSpawnPointStart = new Vector3(2.5f, -0.45f, 0); // hardcoded location
 // .. other reset values

 // for Consume.cs